Dave-team/Knowledge-base/Career.md

   - What do they feel you’re doing well?
 Make sure you keep doing this.
   - Is there anything specific they feel you need to work on in the short-term?
 If so, what measurable goals can you both set to determine success?
   - What longer-term (3-6 months), measurable goals can you both set that will indicate success to your manager?
 This is useful when you’re just starting with a new company or on a new team to calibrate your progress expectations to theirs’.
+- A career is built step by step.
+Nobody expects me to do things perfectly and gradually doing things and fully understanding them is the best way to learn.
+- Projects are built from the foundation - don’t rush to an outcome.
+The most important decision is the approach that could eventually lead to the outcome.
+Make an initial approach and then discuss the approach with others where relevant.
+- Make sure to take enough steps back and to have a relaxed approach to work.
+If I want to solve all problems at once, my performance on individual projects will suffer.
+Approach work calmly - if something is not good enough, someone will tell me and we can work on it
+- Step away from the feeling that you need to know everything at once.
+You don’t.
+You clarify things to the best of your ability without going to deep into things and then you try things step by step.
+You cannot anticipate everything in advance and nobody expects you to.
+As you work, mistakes happen, new insights can be found that change things and then we need to reconsider our approach.

 ## Team meetings
 - Understand the purpose